dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.ComponentModel.ICustomTypeDescriptor> interface

   A class that implements the <xref:System.ComponentModel.ICustomTypeDescriptor> interface provides dynamic information about itself.
 This interface is similar to <xref:System.ComponentModel.ITypedList> but is used for objects rather than lists.
 This interface is used by <xref:System.Data.DataRowView> to project the schema of the underlying rows.
-A simple implementation of <xref:System.ComponentModel.ICustomTypeDescriptor> is provided by the <xref:System.ComponentModel.CustomTypeDescriptor> class.
+A simple implementation of `ICustomTypeDescriptor` is provided by the <xref:System.ComponentModel.CustomTypeDescriptor> class.

   > [!NOTE]
   > To support design-time binding to types that implement <xref:System.ComponentModel.ICustomTypeDescriptor>, the type must also implement <xref:System.ComponentModel.IComponent> and exist as an instance on the Form.

 - <xref:System.ComponentModel.IListSource> interface

   A class that implements the <xref:System.ComponentModel.IListSource> interface enables list-based binding on non-list objects.
-The <xref:System.ComponentModel.IListSource.GetList%2A> method of <xref:System.ComponentModel.IListSource> is used to return a bindable list from an object that doesn't inherit from <xref:System.Collections.IList>. <xref:System.ComponentModel.IListSource> is used by the <xref:System.Data.DataSet> class.
+The <xref:System.ComponentModel.IListSource.GetList%2A> method of `IListSource` is used to return a bindable list from an object that doesn't inherit from <xref:System.Collections.IList>.`IListSource` is used by the <xref:System.Data.DataSet> class.

 - <xref:System.ComponentModel.IRaiseItemChangedEvents> interface

   A class that implements the <xref:System.ComponentModel.IRaiseItemChangedEvents> interface is a bindable list that also implements the <xref:System.ComponentModel.IBindingList> interface.
 This interface is used to indicate if your type raises <xref:System.ComponentModel.IBindingList.ListChanged> events of type <xref:System.ComponentModel.ListChangedType.ItemChanged> through its <xref:System.ComponentModel.IRaiseItemChangedEvents.RaisesItemChangedEvents%2A> property.

   > [!NOTE]
   > You should implement the <xref:System.ComponentModel.IRaiseItemChangedEvents> if your data source provides the property to list event conversion described previously and is interacting with the <xref:System.Windows.Forms.BindingSource> component.
-Otherwise, the <xref:System.Windows.Forms.BindingSource> will also perform property to list event conversion resulting in slower performance.
+Otherwise, the `BindingSource` will also perform property to list event conversion resulting in slower performance.

 - <xref:System.ComponentModel.ISupportInitialize> interface

   A component that implements the <xref:System.ComponentModel.ISupportInitialize> interface takes advantages of batch optimizations for setting properties and initializing co-dependent properties.
-The <xref:System.ComponentModel.ISupportInitialize> contains two methods:
+The `ISupportInitialize` contains two methods:

   - <xref:System.ComponentModel.ISupportInitialize.BeginInit%2A> signals that object initialization is starting.